 PostGIS is spatial database extender for PostgreSQL object-relational database.
-It adds supports for geographic objects allowing location queries to be run in SQL.
+It adds support for geographic objects allowing location queries to be run in SQL.

 When I was setting up a Rails project in my local machine it requires PostGIS setup to run the migration.
-I have went through their official sites and many other document to know about the installation process and found out these processes, to reinstall the PostgreSQL if another version of PostgreSQL is installed previously and installing PostGIS in Mac OS.
+I have gone through their official sites and many other documents to know about the installation process and found out these processes, to reinstall the PostgreSQL if another version of PostgreSQL is installed previously and installing PostGIS in Mac OS.

 Remove previous versions of PostgreSQL